-The highest scoring soccer game ever was a 149 – 0 loss by Madagascar’s Stade Olympique de L’Emyrne against AS Adema on October 31, 2002.
-Stade Olympique L’Emyrne deliberately scored 149 own goals during the game as a protest against previous refereeing decisions.
+The highest scoring soccer game ever was AS Adema 149–0 SO l’Emyrne.
+This 149 – 0 loss by Madagascar’s Stade Olympique de L’Emyrne against AS Adema occurred on October 31, 2002.
+SO l’Emyrne deliberately scored 149 own goals during the game as a protest against previous refereeing decisions.

 No other professional soccer game comes close to having this many goals scored.

 There were very specific circumstances to explain why this happened.
 I’m going to explain them to you here, along with explaining the consequences of such a large result, how this game also crushed other soccer records, and I’ll reveal the highest-scoring World Cup soccer game.

 One team beating another by 149 goals doesn’t just happen.